Have questions? We’ve got your answers!

-Sometimes the first steps in a new path – like choosing a graduate school – are the most difficult.
-The Office of Student Affairs at The University of Texas School of Public Health hopes to help you down your educational and career path.
+Sometimes the first steps in a new path - like choosing a graduate school - are the most difficult.
+The Office of Student Services at UTHealth School of Public Health hopes to help you down your educational and career path.

 Here are just a few of the most common questions received by Admission Office.
 Remember, if you can’t find the answer you’re looking for just call - 713-500-9032 - or email the email@example.com.
 Helping prospective students is a top priority!